datatovalue/datatovalue-tools/README.md

 Functions are deployed using Terraform and function source code is version-controlled in separate sql files in the `terraform/functions` directory of the `datatovalue/datatovalue-tools` respository.

+## Permissions
+Functions can be used by any user with `BigQuery Data Viewer`, `BigQuery Data User` or higher.

 ## Usage
-Functions receive arguments and return SQL, which can be executed in order to obtain the desired result set, or used to create sql-defined resources.
+Functions receive arguments and return SQL which can be executed in order to obtain the desired result set, or used to create sql-defined resources.
 The following actions are achieved via these corresponding approaches:

 Action | Approach
 --- | ---